aminbenmansour/alzheimer-drug-discovery/README.md

 # 🧬 🧪 Alzheimer-drug-discovery
+> Hearing the stories of people suffering from alzheimer is always heartbreaking.
+Our goal is to make machine learning beneficial for everybody.
 ## 📜 Definitions

 a drug is biological or chemical entity that can modulate the course of a **desease state** by interacting with its **target protein**